jcramb/cedict/README.md

 ## License

 Copyright 2020 John Cramb.
 All rights reserved.
+Copyright 2024 Sebastian Scheibe.
+All rights reserved.

 Licensed under the MIT License.
-See [LICENSE](https://github.com/jcramb/cedict/blob/master/LICENSE) in the project root for license information.
+See [LICENSE](https://github.com/Ecostack/cedict/blob/master/LICENSE) in the project root for license information.